 • A print is long-lasting and the designs don’t scratch off.

-We usually use this process at home to create paper gifts, cards and memorabilia on a home laser printer.
+We usually use this process to create paper gifts, cards and memorabilia on a home laser printer at home.
 Professional artists also use the lino process to produce artworks.
 There’s no printer involved; you print on fabric by hand.

 For lino printing on fabric you need a steady hand, an iron and good hand-eye coordination.
 And you can use as many or as few hues as you wish.